-SET) ↓ igodatarrow units params $INPUTS$ outputs alarms comms tm/log setup test end

-Frequenc y Input

-INPUL VELOC FINP For this application, the Frequency Input is assigned to velocity.
+SET) ↓ igodellarrow units params $f INPUTS$ outputs alarms comms tm/log setup test end Frequenc y Input INPUL FLOW FINP For this application, the Frequency Input is assigned to mass flowrate.
 SIGNAL FINP Frequency input signal type.
 Press or to select COIL, NPS or PULSE.

-SET $\downarrow$ $ ightharpoonup$ units params $ extbf{INPUTS}$ outputs alarms comms tm/log setup test end DBNCE FINP Switches and relays have metal contacts to make and break circuits.
+DBNCE FINP Switches and relays have metal contacts to make and break circuits.
 The contact bounce introduces random signals into the circuit.
 The instrument has a debounce circuit to eliminate this problem.
-Note: When the debounce circuit is enabled, the maximum input frequency for large amplitude signals is limited to approximately 500Hz.
-For low amplitude signals, the maximum frequency can be approximately 200Hz.
-Press or to select ENABLE or DISABLE.
-CUTOFF FINP The Cut-off is the lowest frequency for which the instrument continues to calculate a rate from the flowmeter.
-The value for the cut-off is specified as the frequency of the flowmeter in Hertz.
-Be careful when setting low cut-off values because the display update time for the flow rate becomes very long.
-For example if the cut-off is set to 0.01 Hz, and the measured flow stops, the instrument continues to display the flow rate for 100 seconds before it can determine that the flow has actually stopped.
+Note: When the debounce circuit is enabled, the maximum input frequency for large amplitude signals is limited to approximately 500 Hz.
+For low amplitude signals, the maximum frequency can be approximately 200 Hz.
+Press ▲ or ▼ to select ENABLE or DISABLE.

-SET) ↓ $ ightarrow$ units params $\overline{\textbf{INPUTS}}$ outputs alarms comms tm/log setup test end
+SET) ↓ ightharpoonup units params $ m INPUTS$ outputs alarms comms tm/log setup test end

+CUTOFF FINF The Cut-off is the lowest frequency for which the instrument to calculate a rate from the flowmeter.
+The value for the cut-off is specified as the frequency of the flowertz.

+Be careful when setting time for the flow rate be to 0.01 Hz, and the mean low cut-off values becau comes very long.
+For exa sured flow stops, the inst 100 seconds before it can mple if the cut-off is set rument continues to

 FILTER FINP Input fluctuations caused by pulsating flow tend to create distortion in the input readings of the rate.
 The instrument has a digital filter that averages out these fluctuations.
 As a guide to the degree of filtering to use, the following table shows the response time (in seconds) to reach 90% and 99% of a step change in input.
 The value A is the filter constant that the user can set.

 Filter setting A Seconds to reach 90% of full swing Seconds to reach 99% of full swing

 0 0 0

 2 2 4

 4 4 8

 6 5 10

 10 8 15

 15 12 23

 20 14 27

 25 18 34

 35 25 48

 45 32 62

 60 42 82

 75 52 102

 90 62 122

 99 68 134

 The input filter range is there is no filtering. from 0 to 99.
-A setting of of 0 (zero) means that
+A setting of

-CORR FINP to apply correction fact non-linear characteristics ors to the input signal. ect LINEAR or NON-LIN
+CORR FINP If the input sensor has to apply correction factor non-linear characteristics ors to the input signal. , select NON-LINEAR

-KFACT unit This parameter is avail correction type is set to able for viewing and edit Linear. ing only when the

-1 meter is the number of pu K-factor cannot be 0 (zero
+Use ▲ or ▼ to sele ect LINEAR or NON-LIN NEAR.